sungo/ish/README.md

 * Keep solder points and electronics away from the edges
 * On an individual board, diodes all go the same direction

-## How did things turn out?

-### Branding

-I put a bunch of text and links on the panelization.
-The board itself has a version number real small on the back under the MCU.
-The panelization text lets me convey the who and what and the version lets you know which board version you're holding in case it matters for the build guide.
-Otherwise, there are no brand markers on the finished board and there is no text visible on the top of the board once the MCU is in place.

-### Trace Limits

-There are very few traces on the top, just a few I needed to jump over traces that can't be moved.
-There is one trace on the top of left hand board that is the least complicated route for the reset line.
-I'd like to find another route for that but the other options are crazy complicated.

-There are a lot of traces on the ish, by necessity, and keeping them all to the back led to a very crowded board.
-I did my best to limit the risk of crapping up traces on the back during the build but the area around the MCU is so tight that things aren't perfect.

-### Soldering Limits

-There are no solder points on the top of the board.
-All the holes are masked off as well to keep anyone from getting a funny idea.

-Keeping solder points and pads away from the edge led to a complication discussed below, needing the switches to be in different orientations on the separate halves.

-All diodes do in fact go the same direction on each half.

 # Questions

 ## Why is the nice!nano face up?